 And so I worked my way through 4 rows (40 tomato plants) with a water well between every two tomatoes (for reference – and a better idea of the big picture – they are the black dots in the tomato rows in the garden layout).
 It definitely was a time and energy intensive project, but hopefully it will be well worth it in the end.

 Utilizing this kind of deep watering will be beneficial in keeping the tomatoes evenly watered, and hopefully will lessen the occurrence of blossom end rot (something paste tomatoes are especially susceptible to).
-It should also simply improve the overall health and productivity of the tomato plants.
+It should also simply improve the overall health and productivity of the tomato plants, and in theory, it will become even more efficient over time as I work to build this soil up.
 If I have good success with this method this year, I may go as far as putting one in between each plant next year, but this is a good start to see if it makes a noticeable difference.
 If nothing else, it’s been a great conversation starter out at the community garden!

 - These pages are dedicated to all things home gardening.
 From planning a garden to preserving the harvest, you'll find practical and creative ideas to satisfy your sense of garden adventure!